flux-framework/rfc/spec_6.rst

 other methods to be canceled.
 If implemented, the cancellation method SHOULD accept a JSON object payload containing a "matchtag" key with integer value.
-The sender of the cancellation request and the matchtag from its payload MAY be used by the service to uniquely idenitfy a single request to be canceled.
+The sender of the cancellation request and the matchtag from its payload MAY be used by the service to uniquely identify a single request to be canceled.

 The client SHALL set the FLUX_MSGFLAG_NORESPONSE message flag in the